C String Extraction: Standard, Custom & Multibyte Guide

 SectionContentKey Points

-Basics of C stringsIn C, strings are treated as char arrays, and the terminating character ' ' is importantWhen handling strings, don’t forget the null terminator
+Basics of C language stringsIn C language, strings are treated as arrays, and the terminating character is importantWhen handling strings,

-Processing per character encodingHow to handle UTF-8, Shift_JIS, EUC-JPUsing mbstowcs / wcstombs to convert to wide characters safely
+Processing per character encodingHow to support UTF-8, Shift_JIS, EUC-JPmbstowcswcstombs to convert to wide characters is safe

 Handling multibyte characters (UTF-8, Shift_JIS, EUC-JP)mbstowcs / wcstombs

-Want to split without modifying the original stringCustom function (split_string())
+I want to split without changing the original string.Custom function (split_string())

 Get file name from file pathstrrchr(path, '/')

-Separate username and domain from email addressstrchr(email, '@')
+Separate the username and domain from an email addressstrchr(email, '@')

 Example of Safe String Copy

-In C string handling, properly managing the terminating character ' ' is most important.
+In C language string handling, the terminating character '\0' proper management is most important.
 Especially when using strncpy or strchr, be careful to add the null character manually.

 #include <stdio.h>